zopefoundation/zope.app.preference/README.txt

-This package provides and API and UI to create and maintain hierarchical user preferences.
-Preferences can be easily created by defining schemas.
+This package provides a UI to maintain hierarchical user preferences in the ZMI.